 Dr. William W. Destler became president of Rochester Institute of Technology in 2007.
-He is the ninth president in the university’s 185-year history.
+He is the ninth president in the university’s 186-year history.
 He was previously senior vice president for academic affairs and provost of the University of Maryland at College Park.

 At RIT, Dr. Destler is responsible for one of the nation’s leading career-oriented universities.
 RIT’s family includes 18,000 students from all 50 states and more than 100 foreign countries; 115,000 alumni across the globe; and 3,400 faculty and staff.

-RIT's full-time undergraduate enrollment now ranks RIT among the dozen largest private universities in the United States.
-RIT is the third largest producer of undergraduate degrees in science, technology, engineering and math among all private universities in the U.S. The university has an annual operating budget of $694 million, and an endowment of nearly $669 million.
+RIT̻s full-time undergraduate enrollment now ranks RIT among the top 10 largest private universities in the United States.
+RIT is the second largest producer of undergraduate degrees in science, technology, engineering and math among all private universities in the U.S. The university has an annual operating budget of $703 million, and an endowment of nearly $752 million.
 RIT also has one of the oldest and largest cooperative education programs in the country.

 Under President Destler’s watch, RIT has been recognized as a leader in green initiatives (cited by the Sierra Club as one of America’s 100 Greenest Universities), recognized by The Chronicle of Higher Education’s “Great Colleges to Work For”, and become a hub of innovation and creativity.
 Visit RIT rankings and recognition for more information.